Efficient Planning in Large-scale Systems Using Hierarchical Finite State Machines: Numerical Evaluations

 The first MM $M_1$ has 10 states corresponding to the houses, ordered in a line with the robot can move to neighbouring houses, at a cost of 100, as in Fig. \ref{fig:robot_example_detailed_overview}.
 The start state is $s_{M_1} = 1$.

 The second MM $M_2$ models the robot moving in a house.
 The robot can move, in a $10 \times 10$ grid, to nearby locations at a cost of 1.
-The robot can also go outside to an entrance state $S$ as in Fig. \ref{fig:robot_example_detailed_overview}, and exit $M_2$ by going left or right, transitioning to the corresponding nearby house.
-The start state is $S$.
+The robot can also go out to an entrance state $S$ as in Fig. \ref{fig:robot_example_detailed_overview}, and exit $M_2$ by going left or right (at $S$), moving to the corresponding nearby house.
+The start state is~$S$.

 The third MM $M_3$ specifies what the robot can do at a location.
-The robot starts in an idle state $S$, and can either: exit $M_3$ and transition to the corresponding nearby location in $M_2$; or, interact with a lab desk.
+The robot starts in an idle state $S$, and can either (at $S$): exit $M_3$ and transition to the corresponding nearby location in $M_2$; or, interact with a lab desk.
 In the latter, the robot starts steering an arm over a $3 \times 3$ test tube rack (similar to the grid dynamics in $M_2$), with arm initially at (1,1).
 The robot can also scan the tube the arm is currently over (the tube is then remembered and no other tube can be scanned).
 The robot can quit steering the arm at (1,1), going back to $S$, see Fig. \ref{fig:robot_example_detailed_overview}.
 All costs are 0.5, except scanning which costs 4.
 Number of states is $1+9\times 10 = 91$ states with $S$ as start~state.\footnote{The number of states is derived as follows.
 For each grid position (i.e., 9 positions), there are 10 different tubes that can have been scanned: any of the 9 tubes or none.
 This contributes to $9\times 10$ states.
 With $S$, we thus have $1+9\times 10$ (what has been scanned is forgotten at $S$).}

 The HiMM $Z$ is constructed by nesting $M_1$, $M_2$, $M_3$ into a hierarchy as in Fig. \ref{fig:robot_example_detailed_overview}, with approximately $91 000$ states.